AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/conditionalAlternatives.rst

 ؜

-It may happen that no expression evaluates to ``true`` and no variant is selected:
+It may happen that no expression evaluates to ``true`` and no item is selected:

 .. figure:: img/conditionalAlternatives/chunksNone.png
     :alt: A text block with two chunks.
 No variant from the last chunk's variants is "active".